 STAFF: The proposed development does not appear to substantially increase demands on public infrastructure and facilities.
+The plan has received preliminary approval from MSD and Transportation Planning.

-4. Does the proposal comply with the specific standards required to obtain the requested Conditional Use Permit?

-4.2.3.
-Accessory Apartments Accessory Apartments may be allowed in the R-R, R-E, R-1, R-2, R-3, R-4, R-5 and U-N districts upon the granting of a conditional use permit and compliance with the listed requirements:

-A. The principal and accessory dwellings shall be owned by the same person(s).
-Occupancy of the accessory unit shall occur only while the property owner(s) resides in the principal dwelling on the premises.

-STAFF: The applicant has been informed of this requirement.

-B. The accessory apartment shall be no greater than 650 sq ft or 30% of the floor area of the principal residence, whichever is greater.

-STAFF: The floor area of the proposed accessory apartment meets this requirement.

-C. If the accessory apartment is located in a freestanding structure, it shall not exceed the height of the principal residence.
+- 4. Does the proposal comply with the specific standards required to obtain the requested Conditional Use Permit? - 4.2.3.
+Accessory Apartments Accessory Apartments may be allowed in the R-R, R-E, R-1, R-2, R-3, R-4, R-5 and U-N districts upon the granting of a conditional use permit and compliance with the listed requirements: - A. The principal and accessory dwellings shall be owned by the same person(s).
+Occupancy of the accessory unit shall occur only while the property owner(s) resides in the principal dwelling on the premises. - STAFF: The applicant is requesting relief from this standard. - B. The accessory apartment shall be no greater than 650 sq ft or 30% of the floor area of the principal residence, whichever is greater. - STAFF: The floor area of the residence is 2,078 sq. ft. and 30% of this area is 623 sq. ft.
+The apartment can therefore be up to 650 sq. ft.
+The apartment will be 850 sq. ft., the applicant is therefore requesting relief from this standard. - C. If the accessory apartment is located in a freestanding structure, it shall not exceed the height of the principal residence.
 In the TNFD, permissible height shall be as allowed by the form district regulation, unless the Board approves a differing height.
 In all other form districts, if the freestanding structure is located within 25 feet of a property line, the height of the structure shall not exceed the average height of accessory structures on abutting parcels or 15 feet, whichever is greater, unless the Board finds that a different height limit is appropriate.

-STAFF: The proposed height of 21 ft does not exceed the height of the principal structure and does not exceed the maximum permitted TNFD height of 45 ft.
+STAFF: The accessory apartment is proposed to be a part of the principal structure.

 - D. Sites having accessory apartments shall provide off-street parking for the principal and accessory apartment as follows: - 1.
-Neighborhood Form District at least three off-street spaces provided on the lot, no more than two spaces outdoors;

-- 2. Traditional Neighborhood at least one off-street space provided on the lot; and - 3.
+Neighborhood Form District at least three off-street spaces provided on the lot, no more than two spaces outdoors; - 2.
+Traditional Neighborhood at least one off-street space provided on the lot; and - 3.
 Other form districts at least two off-street spaces provided on the lot; the Board may require additional parking spaces as appropriate.

-STAFF: The site is located in a Traditional Neighborhood form district and exceeds off-street parking requirements.
+STAFF: The site is located in a Traditional Neighborhood Form District and has three spaces at the rear of the property, which meets off-street parking requirements.